toivoh/julia-pattern-dispatch/README.md

 ===========================
 Toivo Henningsson

-This package is an attempt to support method dispatch in Julia based on pattern matching; this is a generalization of multiple dispatch.
+This package is an attempt to support method dispatch in Julia based on pattern matching.
+This is meant to be a generalization of Julia's multiple dispatch, though some of Julia's dispatch features are not implemented yet, e g varargs.

 Examples
 --------
 Pattern functions are defined using the `@pattern` macro.
 The most specific pattern that matches the given arguments is invoked.
+These examples are gathered in `test/test.jl`.

 Signatures can contain a mixture of variables and literals:

-    load("pdispatch.jl")
+    load("pattern/pdispatch.jl")

     @pattern f(x) =  x
     @pattern f(2) = 42